panama b&b accommodation FREQUENTLY ASQUED QUESTIONS

 In case of an emergency, what are the medical facilities like?

 As a by-product of its long association with the United States, many Panamanian doctors are U.S. trained and the standards of the top hospitals compare favorably to US standards.
-For medical treatment we recommend the Hospital Nacional in Panama City (Tel: 204-8100) which has a special department for tourists with a multilingual staff.
+For medical treatment we recommend the Hospital Nacional in Panama City (Tel: 204-8100) which has a special department for tourists with a multilingual staff and the John Hopkins Hospital.
 They accept most insurance policies.
 Their medical staff is mostly US trained and English speaking and the facilities and service are excellent.

 Is crime a problem?